 On completed workflow runs in your Reports area, their profile icon shows as a grey circle with the initials “AN”.

 In task comments and when a task has been completed, like this:

 And in your workflow run activity feed, like this:

 What’s the difference between anonymous users and guests?

-Anonymous users would more than likely just be using a checklist once, to fill out some information.
+Anonymous users would more than likely just be using a workflow run once, to fill out the information.

-Guests, however are part of your organization and might be people who you need to fill out checklists on a more regular basis.
-If you want to track a person’s progress when they’re working on a checklist, then you’ll want to invite them as a guest.
+Guests, however, are part of your organization and might be people who you need to fill out workflow runs on a more regular basis.
+If you want to track a person’s progress when they’re working on tasks, then you’ll want to invite them as a guest.

 Are there any limits for the number of anonymous users?